CoGhent/CoGhent.github.io/basicqueries.markdown

 ## Union

-To query on multiple endpoint, it suffices to add the endpoints to the query.
+To query multiple endpoint, it suffices to add the extra endpoint to the query.

 *for example*